How to Remove Viruses from Your Mac Computer?

 7. Restore from a Time Machine Backup

 The downside is that you will lose all the work that you have done before the last backup.
-However, there is an option to manually copy all your Mac data on another drive or cloud storage to restore.
+However, there is an option to manually copy all your Mac data to another drive or cloud storage to restore.

 But the problem with it is that you might copy the infected file, and you can further damage your system.
 So, you can use a virus scanner to first detect the infected files and then create your backup.